24 October 2024

 How long does hell last?

-The other reason they love the idea of eternal torment—a reason which is just a bit more legit than t’other—is because they figure it’s a powerful motivator for getting people into God’s kingdom.
+The other reason they love the idea of eternal torment—a reason which is slightly more legit than t’other—is because they figure it’s a powerful motivator for getting people into God’s kingdom.
 If anyone’s on the fence about this idea of living under Jesus’s reign in peace and harmony (mainly ’cause the church is full of a--holes like me), Christians can point out the alternative: Outside the kingdom, it’s hot, stinky hell.
 You don’t wanna go to hell!
 We don’t want you there either; God doesn’t want you there either; why go there when you don’t have to?
 Don’t worry about the jerks in the church; Jesus’ll deal with them.
 Focus on Jesus.
 Turn to him.
 Let him save you.

 The rest of us really don’t love the idea of eternal torment.
 Problem is, we don’t really see any way around it.
 That’s what Jesus describes in the scriptures.
 So that’s the reality we’re obligated to deal with: When people reject Jesus, that’s the destination they’ve effectively chosen.
 If people prefer a cosmetic relationship with Christianity over a living relationship with Jesus, that’s where they’re going.